Everything You Need to Know About Setting Up a CA Sole Prop in 5 Simple Steps

 That’s it!
 Now, you’re ready to start your new business and will never ask yourself how do you setup a sole proprietorship in CA again!
 (Although if you do you can just come back and reread this article…) Want to learn even more about setting up a business in California?
 Check out this awesome blog post which breaks down everything you need to know about starting a business in CA, including the difference between all of the business types (Sole prop, LLC, etc.)

 Starting a new business in California?
 We’ve got your back!
-You can count on My OC Bookkeeper for the best bookkeeping, accounting, outsourced CFO, and business strategy services in California.
+You can count on My OC Bookkeeper for the best bookkeeping and business strategy services in Orange County.
 Reach out to us now and let’s do great things together!

 Want to learn everything you could want to know about starting a business in CA?
 Watch the video below.
 It’s great, trust us we know, we made it.
 (We’re not biased, it really is great.)